By Gunnar Malmquist, Senior Principal Scientist, Cytiva

-Process development of biologics is becoming more and more data and simulation driven (Fig 1).
-An example of this trend is the increased interest in mechanistic modeling.
+As process development of biologics becomes more and more data and simulation driven (Fig 1), interest in mechanistic modeling is also increasing.
 This approach allows you to simulate and predict chromatographic behavior and experiments in silico.

 The approach can be a shortcut to more robust process outcomes, but it is in no way a straight path.
-This article outlines both the current opportunities and challenges for using mechanistic modeling for process development of chromatography steps.
+In this article, I’ll outline both the current opportunities and challenges for using mechanistic modeling for process development of chromatography steps.

 What is mechanistic modeling in chromatography?

 Mechanistic models use computer simulations to decrease the number of experiments needed during process development.
 The simulations are based on known physiochemical phenomena involved in chromatography.